 Power strips, surge protectors, and other power distribution devices are best known for supplementing fixed workspaces and areas of the home, but power surges can affect your electronics anywhere and at any time.
 In some cases, power surges are more likely to affect your electronics while you’re traveling than they are at home if you factor in the unfamiliarity of the local power grid and weather.
 For maximum protection of your sensitive devices wherever you go, pack a portable surge protector and enjoy the benefits of surge protection on the road.

 The best portable surge protectors will be small enough to stow away in a travel bag, but it’s important to choose a brand or model that offers an adequate amount of protection despite the small form factor.
 A design that includes USB ports increases the flexibility and usefulness of the surge protector, especially given the fact that you’ll probably want to charge your phone while you’re traveling.
-These small variants of surge protector are very affordable, and are essential for protecting your valuable electronics from unpredictable power situations in hotels, on trains and planes, and more.
+These smaller variant are very affordable, and are essential for protecting your valuable electronics from unpredictable power situations in hotels, on trains and planes, and more.

 Best portable surge protector: Belkin 3-Outlet USB Surge Protector